vishalbelsare/agentgateway/examples/mcp-authentication/README.md

 ### Scenario C: Adapting a vendor Authorization Server (e.g., Keycloak)

-When your Authorization Server doesn’t implement the spec as-is, agentgateway can adapt the required endpoints while still validating JWTs.
+When your Authorization Server doesn’t implement the spec as-is, agentgateway can fill in the gaps.
+Currently, only two providers are supported: Keycloak and Auth0.

 Excerpt from `examples/mcp-authentication/config.yaml`: